-In RPZs where the existing take up of parking permits is high in relation to the parking capacity, a restriction may be placed on the eligibility for parking permits of occupiers of new 'self-contained' residential dwellings (including in conversions).
-The District Council will liaise with the County Council and/or District Council parking enforcement team to find out whether this is the case.

-These restrictions will be implemented by a Section 106 agreement.
+- 2.3.9 In RPZs where the existing take up of parking permits is high in relation to the parking capacity, a restriction may be placed on the eligibility for parking permits of occupiers of new 'self-contained' residential dwellings (including in conversions).
+The District Council will liaise with the County Council and District Council parking enforcement team to find out whether this is the case. - 2.3.10 These restrictions will be implemented by a Section 106 agreement.
 When a property covered by this type of agreement is sold, the agreement remains legally binding on the new resident.
-The buyer would be made aware of the agreement as part of the land search on purchase.

-The draft County Council policy is that existing houses in multiple occupation (HMOs) in RPZs are entitled to one permit per bedroom (this should be confirmed by June 2007).
-Where applications are made for new HMOs, this level of eligibility will be assumed unless restrictions are placed on the development through a S106 agreement as described above.
-Again liaison will be required with the County Council and/or District Council parking enforcement team to find out whether this restriction should be applied.
+The buyer would be made aware of the agreement as part of the land search on purchase. - 2.3.11 For existing houses in multiple occupation (HMOs) in RPZs County Council policy allows an entitlement of one permit per bedroom.
+However, for new HMOs where this level of entitlement would compromise the capacity of the parking zone the District Council may impose restrictions on eligibility through a S106 agreement as described above.
+Again liaison will be required with the County Council and the District Council parking enforcement team to find out whether this restriction should be applied.

+Residential Development in Rural Areas

+2.3.12 To ensure that adequate parking provision is provided in rural areas where there are higher levels of car ownership a more generous standard is allowed for two bedroom dwellings (see table 2).
+For all other dwelling sizes the standard is the same for urban and rural areas.